 Egypt Economic Outlook

-Egypt Economic GrowthIn FY 2019 economic growth is expected to remain robust.
-Increased government investment spending, an improved regulatory environment, a weaker pound and construction activity related to the building of the new capital city should boost activity.
-However, large fiscal imbalances and the higher price of oil will weigh on prospects.
-FocusEconomics panelists expect GDP to expand 5.2% in FY 2019, which is up 0.1 percentage points from last month’s forecast, and 5.1% in FY 2020.
+Egypt Economic GrowthThis fiscal year, economic growth should be robust thanks to higher government investment spending, rising natural gas production and an improving regulatory environment.
+However, despite reducing in recent years, fiscal imbalances continue to weigh on economic prospects.
+FocusEconomics panelists expect GDP to expand 5.2% in FY 2019, which is unchanged from last month’s forecast, and 5.3% in FY 2020.